tarwn/lessthandot-hugo/blogs/content/posts/2011-06-12-review-physics-of-the-future.md

 Clothing will be smart, if you get injured, your clothes will make a diagnose of your condition and together with your gps location they will send a signal to the nearest hospital.

 All in all, I found this book very interesting and very entertaining. for some people all these thing will be scary and they will be scared of it, for other people it will be exciting and they will embrace these changes.
 Michio Kaku has already seen some of these inventions already as proto types being tested right now.
-You don&#8217;t need to be a science buff to understand this book, it is dumb down to appeal to the masses.
+You don't need to be a science buff to understand this book, it is dumb down to appeal to the masses.

  [1]: http://www.flickr.com/photos/denisgobo/5825886374/ "Physics of the Future How Science Will Shape Human Destiny and Our Daily Lives by the Year 2100 by Denis Gobo, on Flickr"
  [2]: http://www.amazon.com/gp/product/0385530803/ref=as_li_ss_tl?ie=UTF8&tag=sql08-20&linkCode=as2&camp=217153&creative=399349&creativeASIN=0385530803